muratk5n/thirdwave/en/2022/06/extraterrestrial-loeb.md

 consensus eventually gives up on the theory, it will do so after vast expense and generations of effort.
-Until we have invested similarly in the search for extraterrestrial intelligence, flat declarations about what ‘Oumuamua is and isn’t should be judged accordingly.
+Until we have invested similarly in the search for extraterrestrial intelligence, flat declarations about what Oumuamua is and isn’t should be judged accordingly.

 A host of theories beyond supersymmetry—the multiverse leaps to mind— are given thoughtful, respectful attention in and out of the academy